After year of disruptions, new Wolfe Island ferry set to launch this spring | CBC News

 Almost 5 decades of service

-The Wolfe Islander III has been ferrying passengers between the island and mainland since 1976.
-It's scheduled to complete 19 free 20-minute trips a day and can carry up to 55 vehicles.
+The current Wolfe Islander III has been ferrying passengers between the island and mainland since 1976.
+It's scheduled to complete 19 free 20-minute trips a day and can carry up to 55 vehicles, along with people walking or biking.

-By now, the Wolfe Islander IV, a larger vessel built in Romania, was supposed to have joined it.
-But in a September letter to the Township of Frontenac Islands, the MTO said the timeline had been delayed due to ongoing dock work and a shortage of seafarers.
+By now, the new larger vessel built in Romania was supposed to have joined it.
+A September letter to the Township of Frontenac Islands from the MTO said the timeline had been delayed due to ongoing dock work and a shortage of seafarers.

 You just want the thing to run and be consistent.- Mike Bromley, Wolfe Island resident